airspy/airspyhf/README.md

 Conversely, Users of stand-alone non-Debian-based Linux systems may require less stringent `uaccess` udev rules in order for applications to 'see' the device.
 By using the cmake option `-DUSE_UACCESS_RULES=ON` the build process will dynamically change and install the udev rules such that the device is created using the `uaccess` paradigm, instead of the default MODE/GROUP.

 This can later be reversed to use the default MODE/GROUP paradigm, if needed, by rebuilding with the `-DUSE_UACCESS_RULES=OFF -DINSTALL_UDEV_RULES=ON` options to restore and re-install it.

+MacOS deals with communicating with USB devices much differently than Linux.
+Therefore none of these udev options are required when running `cmake` on Macs.

 ## Clean CMake temporary files/dirs: